-Figure 20 represents the expected photometric performance of CHEOPS as a function of stellar V magnitude, detailing the major contributions: instrumental noise, photon noise and noise due to stray light contamination.
+Figure 1920 represents the expected photometric performance of CHEOPS as a function of stellar V magnitude, detailing the major contributions: instrumental noise, photon noise and noise due to stray light contamination.
+For more detailed information, we refer the reader to Benz et al. (2020; Exp.
+Astron., in press; arXiv:2009.11633).